 If you decide to use the software after the trial period, it is $9.99/month.

 Adobe Lightroom Photo Management

 Learn how to manage the thousands of photographs saved on your computer in this introductory class.
-Using Lightroom’s library module, students will import and organize their photos by creating titles, captions, keywords, and more.
+You will be shown how to organize your photos on your computer and then use Lightroom’s library module to review, rate, modify, and export images.

 Adobe Lightroom Post-Processing

 Lightroom software allows photographers to make global and spot adjustments to their digital images.
 Learn to use Lightroom’s graduated and radial filters, the adjustment brush, the spot removal tool, color adjustments, split toning, and other tools.